 Through mapping LGBTQ2IA+ experience in its intersectional permutations, the project works to generate affinities across difference and beyond borders—revealing the ways in which we are intimately connected.

 Queering the Map is a grassroots endeavour, and relies on donations to cover the costs of keeping the site alive.
 Please consider supporting the future of Queering The Map by joining our Patreon community!

-Queering the Map acknowledges that this project was started on the traditional territory of the Kanien’kehá:ka.
-The Kanien’kehá:ka are the keepers of the Eastern Door of the Haudenosaunee Confederacy.
-The island called “Montreal” is known as Tiotia:ke in the language of the Kanien’kehá:ka, and it has historically been a meeting place for other Indigenous nations, including the Algonquin peoples.
+Queering the Map was initiated on the unceded traditional lands of the Kanien’kehá:ka Nation.
+The island currently called “Montreal” is known as Tiohtia:ke in the language of the Kanien’kehá:ka, and it has historically been a meeting place for other Indigenous nations.

-    To find out on which Indigenous peoples' land you are located, please visit: www.native-land.ca.
-Beyond simply acknowledging the colonial histories of the land on which you are located, we encourage you to take concrete steps towards decolonization by learning more about the ways in which you can support local Indigenous groups.
-If you are located in Canada/Turtle Island, a good place to start is www.reconciliationcanada.ca.
+If you are not currently aware of the rightful keepers of the land on which you are located, you can learn more at www.native-land.ca.
+Beyond simply acknowledging the colonial histories of the land on which you are located, we encourage you to take concrete steps towards decolonization by learning more about the ways in which you can support Indigenous communities in the fight for sovereignty.
+A good place to start is unistoten.camp.

 Get in touch at [email protected]

 Stay connected with us on Instagram, Facebook and Twitter.